Upgrade the cluster

 Upgrade the cluster to the latest version by running

-This will schedule the cluster for immediate upgrade.
+This will schedule the cluster for upgrade within the hour.
 It will take some time to complete.

 Manually via OCM UI#

-- To perform or upgrade via the UI log into OCM (https://cloud.redhat.com/openshift) and select the cluster you want to upgrade.
+- To perform an upgrade via the UI, log into OCM and select the cluster you want to upgrade.

 Set up automatic updates#

-- To set up your cluster to be updated automatically log into OCM (https://cloud.redhat.com/openshift) and select the cluster you want to upgrade.
+- To set up your cluster for recurring upgrades, log into OCM and select the cluster you want to upgrade.

 - Click on the “Update Settings” tab.